jonlpersson/ed-latimore/site/_posts/2023-03-02-best-manly-hobbies.md

 Chess and other strategy-based board games can be a fun and engaging way to challenge your mind and improve critical thinking skills.
 Some essential life skills can be learned from playing chess, such as observation, planning, statistics, and knowing how to read your opponent.

 Playing chess has also become one of my favorite hobbies for spending time with friends or alone via [chess.com](https://www.chess.com/) to flex my problem-solving skills and decision-making.
-I’ve even written a detailed piece about how I taught myself to [improve my chess ELO rating](https://edlatimore.com/chess-improvement-plan/) to a peak of 1535.
+I’ve even written a detailed piece about how I taught myself to [improve my chess ELO rating](https://edlatimore.com/chess-improvement-plan/) to a peak of 1823.

+Along with Chess, you can also play individual [online games like solitaire](https://solitaired.com/).
+Similar to Chess, it requires you to strategically think and problem solve to properly organize cards by suit.
+Additionally, it’s a game of mental self improvement.
+Some solitaire games feature leaderboards, where you can challenge yourself to solve a shuffle in less time and less moves.

 ### Learning a foreign language